phylum-dev/documentation/docs/package_firewall/about.md

 Phylum supports sending out notifications whenever a package fails analysis.
 To receive those notifications, you can [setup webhooks].

+### Currently Unsupported

+If you don't find what you're looking for here, please also see the [Currently Unsupported] page.

 ### Frequently Asked Questions

 See the [FAQ] for common questions about using the package firewall.